 Chicken consumption in the US is staggering.
 Roughly 175 million chickens are processed every week and 50 billion pounds are consumed every year in the US alone.
 America's appetite for chicken is insatiable and in order to meet market demands, the poultry industry has engineered a modern-day Frankenchicken; the Cornish Cross.
 A biologically engineered super chicken-meat-maker, the Cornish Cross grows from hatch to a market-ready slaughter size in just forty days.
 Whether sustainably raised on open pasture and fed an all-organic, non-GMO diet, or crammed into a giant industrial building where they are fed, watered, vacuumed and butchered by machines, the chicken consumed in America, from drive-thrus to fine dining, is the same Cornish Cross.

 Poulet Bleu is different.
-It is not a Cornish Cross.
+It is not a Cornish Cross and is distinctly different.

 Poulet Bleu is an entirely unique breed.
-They are slow-growing and require roughly 120 days to naturally mature to a market-ready weight.
+They are slow-growing and require roughly 100-110 days to naturally mature to a market-ready weight.
 The longer grow-time allows Poulet Bleu to develop deeper, more complex musculature, resulting in a robustly flavorful flesh and distinct meaty texture.
-Beyond their distinct and superior genetics, Poulet Bleu are raised in a distinct and superior way.
-We have partnered with a family community of Amish farmers who raise our chickens in intimate and immaculate family-sized poultry houses, entirely by hand; no electricity, no running water, no constant humming or beeping machinery, no exhaust fumes, no blinking, buzzing lights, indeed, during the winter months our Poulet Bleu are kept warm by firewood.
-Moreover, Poulet Bleu are fed a incredibly rich, proprietary three-step diet formulated to approach the centuries-old French techniques necessary to develop sufficient fat content to balance their mature flesh.
-Finally all Poulet Bleu are processed USDA certified, whole with head on and feet on with heart and liver in the cavity, individually shrink wrapped and delivered fresh.
+Beyond their distinct genetics, the husbandry of Poulet Bleu is storybook-like, it is hands-on, humane, sustainable and natural.
+We have partnered with a community of Amish family-farmers who raise our chickens in small family-sized poultry houses, entirely by hand, without the use of electricity or machinery; free from exhaust, fumes and the constant blinking and buzzing of modernity.
+Indeed, during the winter months our Poulet Bleu are kept warm by firewood.
+Moreover, Poulet Bleu are fed an incredibly rich, proprietary three-step diet formulated to approach the centuries-old French techniques necessary to develop sufficient fat content to balance their mature flesh.
+Our proprietary finish feed includes milk whey, peas, flax and canola oil.
+Finally all Poulet Bleu processed by hand at a Mennonite owned and operated USDA facility, where the birds are 100% air chilled and processed whole with head on and feet intanct.

 French Exclusivity